RS-PYTHON/rs-server/docs/doc/users/catalog.md

 * the user found in the `apikey security` in the case when the process is running on `cluster`
 * the current user in the case when the process is running in `local mode`

+Item creation (POST) and replacement (PUT) must include a non-empty string in `properties["product:type"]` (STAC-CORE-ITEM-REQ-0270).
+Missing, null, or blank values return HTTP 403 Forbidden with a message identifying the required property.

     POST /catalog/collections/{[ownerId:]collectionId}/items

     {